A couple looking at a computer in a kitchen setting.

 Taxes And Insurance Can Be Expensive In One Lump Sum

-An annual homeowners insurance premium is around $1,200 on average, according to data from the National Association of Insurance Commissioners – but it might be more or less depending on where you live, the value of your home and how much coverage you have.
-The average property tax bill for single-family homes in 2022 was $3,901, according to ATTOM Data Solutions.
+If you want to forgo an escrow account, you’ll need to plan out your savings.
+An annual homeowners insurance premium is around $2,377 on average, according to the National Association of REALTORS® – but it might be more or less depending on where you live, the value of your home and how much coverage you have.
+The average property tax bill for single-family homes in 2022 was $3,237, according to the U.S. Census Bureau.

 You’ll Be Responsible For Your Payments

 Having an escrow account can be really convenient – all you have to do is make your full mortgage payment each month, and your lender or servicer takes care of the rest.
+Without an escrow account, you’ll need to handle this yourself, and that means keeping track of when your payments are due.

 Before you ask your lender or servicer about an escrow waiver, be sure you can handle budgeting ahead of time and on your own for property tax and insurance costs.
-Forgoing an escrow account can be beneficial because of the flexibility it provides, but it can also be a risky choice if you don’t plan ahead.
+Forgoing an escrow account can be beneficial because of the flexibility it provides, but it can also be risky if you don’t plan ahead.
 Be sure to weigh all the pros and cons and discuss with your lender whether you qualify.

 Miranda Crace